developmentseed/observe-api/README.md

     npm run migrate-dev-db

+If your with to populate it with mock data, run:

+    npm run populate-dev-db

+Please consider that the last step will **wipe any previous data** from the development database.

 Start development server with changes monitoring:

     npm run dev

 Access the service at [localhost:3000](http://localhost:3000)

 When finished, go back to the first terminal session and kill the database container with Ctrl+C.